-- ☐ Consumer: is an individual who consumes final goods and services to fulfill his basic needs. - ☐ Utility: Wants satisfying capacity of goods and services is called utility. - ☐ Total utility: It is the sum of satisfaction/utility a consumer gets from consumption of all the units of a commodity at a given time.
+- □ Consumer : is an individual who consumes final goods and services to fulfill his basic needs. - Utility : Wants satisfying power of a commodity is called utility. - Total utility : It is the sum of satisfaction/utility a consumer gets from consumption of all the units of a commodity at a given time.

-Marginal Utility: It is a net increase in total utility by consuming an additional unit of a commodity.
-Law of Diminishing Marginal Utility: As consumer consumes more and more units of commodity the Marginal Utility derived from each successive units goes on declining.
-Consumer's Bundle: It is a quantitative combination of two goods which can be purchased by a consumer from his given income at given prices.
-Budget set: It is quantitative combination of those bundles which a consumer can purchase from his given income at prevailing market prices.
-Budget Set : P_x . $X + P_v$. $Y \le M$ Budget Line: It is a line showing different combinations of two goods which a consumer can buy by spending his whole income at given price of the goods.
-Budget line : $M = Px \cdot X + P_v \cdot Y$ Consumer Budget: It states the real income or purchasing power of the consumer from which he can purchase the certain quantitative bundles of two goods at given price.
-Monotonic Preferences: Consumer's preferences are called monotonic when between any two bundles, consumer always choose a bundle having more of one good and no less of other goods.
-Change in Budget Line: There can be parallel shift (leftwards or rightwards) due to change in income of the consumer and Rotate due to change in price of goods.
-Marginal Rate of Substitution (MRS): It is the rate at which a consumer is willing to substitute good Y for good X.
+- □ Marginal Utility : It is increase in total utility by consuming an additional unit of a commodity. - □ Law of Diminishing Marginal Utility : Acoording to this law when consumer consumes more and more units of a commodity the Marginal Utility derived from each successive units goes on declining. - Budget set : It is combination of quantity of two commodities that a consumer can purchase from his given income at prevailing market prices of the commodities.

+Equation of Budget Set : P_x . $q_x + P_y$. $q_y \le M$

+Budget Line : It is a line showing different combinations of two goods which a consumer can buy by spending his whole income at given price of the goods.

+Budget line : $M = P_x \cdot q_x + P_y \cdot q_y$

+- Marginal Rate of Substitution (MRS):

+- □ Indifference curve:

+- □ Indifference Map:

+- Characteristics of Indifference Curve

+- Monotonic Preferences:

+- Change in Budget Line

+- Consumer's Equilibrium:

+- □ Indifference Map : It refers to of indifference curves of a consumer placed together in a diagram.

+- Characteristics of Indifference Curve

+- 1. Indifference curves are negatively sloped : because to increase quantity of one good some units of other has to be sacrificed to remain on same satisfaction level.

+- 2. Indifference curves are convex to the point of origin : due to decreasing MRS. MRS decreases due to law of diminishing marginal utility.

-Indifference Curve: is a curve showing different combination of two goods, each combinations offering the same level of satisfaction to the consumer.
+3. Indifference curves never touch or intersect each other : each indifference curve shows different level of satisfaction and Intersection point shows same satisfaction level of satisfaction which is not possible.

-MRS = $\frac{\text{Loss of Good Y}}{\text{Gain of Good X}}$ or $-\frac{\Delta Y}{\Delta X}$

-- ☐ Indifference Map: It refers to a set of indifference curves of a consumer placed together in a diagram. - □ Characteristics of Indifference Curve - 1.
-Indifference curves are negatively sloped: because to increase quantity of one good some units of other has to be sacrificed to remain on same satisfaction level. - 2.
-Indifference curves are convex to the point of origin: due to decreasing MRS. MRS decreases due to law of diminishing marginal utility. - 3.
-Indifference curves never touch or intersect each other: each indifference curve shows different level of satisfaction and Intersection point shows same satisfaction level of satisfaction which is not possible. - 4.
-Higher Indifference curve represents higher level of satisfaction: due to monotonic preference.
-Higher indifference curve shows bundles having more of one commodity and not less of other good incomparision of lower indifference curve. - ☐ Consumer's Equilibrium: It is a situation where a consumer is spending his income in such a way that he is getting maximum satisfaction and has no tendency to change. - □ Condition of Consumer's Equilibrium - (a) Cardinal approach (UtilityAnalysis): According to this approach utility can be measured.
+4. Higher Indifference curve represents higher level of satisfaction : due to monotonic preference.
+Higher indifference curve shows bundles having more of one commodity and not less of other good incomparision of lower indifference curve.

+□ Consumer's Equilibrium : It is a situation where a consumer is spending his income in such a way that he is getting maximum satisfaction and has no tendency to change.

+Condition of Consumer's Equilibrium

+(I) Cardinal approach (UtilityAnalysis) : According to this approach utility can be measured.
 "Utils" is the unit of utility.

-Conditions of Equilibrium:
+Conditions of Equilibrium :

-(i) In case of one commodity
+(1) In case of one commodity

-1. $$MUm = \frac{MUx}{Px}[If MUm = 1, MUx = Px]$$
+i. $$MUm = \frac{MUx}{Px} [If MUm = 1, MUx = Px]$$

-Where, MUm = Marginal utility of moneyMUx = Marginal utility of 'good x',
+Where, MUm = Marginal utility of money

+MUx = Marginal utility of 'good x',